tiffanyv185/T1A3-HuyenTramTiffanyVo/README.md

                       <___'                        <___'      |_|  |_|

 ```
-Welcome to the Money Saving App!
+💸₊˚⊹💲 ♡ Welcome to the Money Saving App!
 This app is designed to help you effectively manage and track your saving goals.
-Please [click here](#help-documentation) to get started.
+Please [click here](#help-documentation) to get started 💸₊˚⊹💲 ♡

 # Table of Contents
 * [Help Documentation](#help-documentation)